ibrahim-sisar/ET6-CDSP-group-09-repo/2_data_preparation/README.md

 </h1>

-This folder contains all Python scripts and Jupyter notebooks used to clean, reformat, and prepare raw datasets for our research project:
+This folder contains all Python scripts and Jupyter notebooks used to clean, reformat, and prepare raw datasets for our research project

 ## 📌 Purpose